Biographies and mission statements

 Mission Statement: Laurie is a long-time member of MWA and is eager to help others the way so many MWA members have encouraged and supported her.

 Faye Snowden is the author of The Killing series (Flame Tree Press) featuring homicide detective Raven Burns.
-The 2nd book in the series, A Killing Rain, was released in 2022.
+The second book in the series, A Killing Rain, was released on June 21st.
 She steals writing time in her multigenerational household with two adult children, three if you count her husband, one new grandson, and two rowdy dogs intent on protecting the family from bandits every time the doorbell rings.

 Mission Statement: Aside from being one of the bestselling genres in the country, the mystery genre is important because it gives writers from all backgrounds an opportunity to explore societal themes while thoroughly entertaining the reader.
 A good mystery is like a sneak attack.
 We need organizations like MWA to help lift up those voices, and give the mystery genre and all its subgenres the space to be a part of the literary conversations in this country.